 What happened to huge dinosaur eggs that were either abandoned or broke prematurely?
-You might think that this is a question that is impossible to answer, but there have been dinosaur eggs that have been discovered with intriguing evidence of scavenging of various forms.
-I recently came across a report from 2011 that I […]
+You might think that this is a question that is impossible to answer, but dinosaur eggs have been discovered with intriguing evidence of scavenging of various forms.
+I recently came across a report from 2011 that I thought was especially interesting […]

 Dinosaurs and large mammals like mammoths get all the attention but the fossil record is full of amazing animals from ages past that haven’t yet been brought to the public eye through a Pixar movie.
 I thought the moas from New Zealand (see Consider the Moa) would be my last word on flightless birds.
 But […]